SynthSy/PSO2-FAQ/pages/01.basics/04.menu/docs.md

 <img src="https://i.imgur.com/OA9rOCl.png">

-By pressing Start, Pause, Esc, F1, or Home, you can
+By pressing Start, Pause, Esc, F1, or Home, you can access the basic player menu.
+Check out the various menu items yourself, or read below.

 ## 1. Inventory
 * Item: Opens up the character's inventory.
 Items are stored by the following categories: Weapons, Units, Costumes, Consumables, Disks, Room Goods, Materials, and Miscellaneous.